faceyspacey/redux-first-router/README.md

 To be able to use Redux *as is* while keeping the URL in the address bar in sync.
 To automate routing.
 To think solely in terms of *"state"* and NOT routes, paths, route matching components.
 And of course for server side rendering to require no more than dispatching on the store.
+Path params are just action payloads.
+And action types demarcate a certain kind of path.
 That is what routing in Redux is meant to be.

 That means having the address bar update in response to actions and ***bi-directionally*** having actions dispatched in response to address bar changes, such as via the browser